Tracking becomes governable.

 Assert

-Once analytics is live, Tracking Assistant continuously asserts reality against the active specification.
+Once tracking is live, Tracking Assistant continuously asserts reality against the active specification.

 Incoming events are: